prchigoyal01/Basic-Linux-Shell-in-C/README.md

 # Basic-Linux-Shell-in-C
-Coded as part of the Operating Systems Course.
+Coded as part of the Operating Systems Course (Monsoon Semester 2020).

 Internal (commands interpreted by the shell program itself) and external commands implemented using standard C libraries, including Linux system calls such as fork(), exec() family system calls and wait() family of system calls.